-A few years ago I was running bee hives on my farm.
+A few years ago I ran bee hives on my farm.

 A couple of the hives failed during a dry summer, and it was a year or so before I retrieved the empty hives.

 I put the hives in the back of my 4WD wagon, where they sat for two or three days before I unloaded them into the shed.